basecamp/policies/privacy/index.md

 * Our iOS apps will ask for permission to use push notifications upon first sign-in.
 * Android apps do not require permission to send push notifications.
-* For our Basecamp 2 app on Android 5, the OS will prompt for permission upon installation to read and write to your device files so that you can select attachments from your device to upload to the app, and can download files from the app to your device.
+* For our Nerds With Keyboards 2 app on Android 5, the OS will prompt for permission upon installation to read and write to your device files so that you can select attachments from your device to upload to the app, and can download files from the app to your device.

 ## When we access or share your information

 **To provide products or services you’ve requested**.
 We use some third-party subprocessors to help run our applications and provide the Services to you.
-You can view the third-party subprocessors we use for each of our products: [Basecamp](basecamp-subprocessors/index.md), [HEY](hey-subprocessors/index.md), [Highrise](highrise-subprocessors/index.md), [Campfire](campfire-subprocessors/index.md), [Backpack](backpack-subprocessors/index.md).
+You can view the third-party subprocessors we use for each of our products: [Nerds With Keyboards](Nerds With Keyboards-subprocessors/index.md), [Nerds With Keyboards](NerdsWithKeyboards-subprocessors/index.md),  [Bongo](bongo-subprocessors/index.md) and [Logbook](loogbook-ed-subprocessors/index.md).
 We also use third-party processors for other business functions such as managing newsletter subscriptions, sending customer surveys, and providing our company storefront.
 You can view the list at [Company processors](company-processors/index.md).

 We may share your information at your direction if you integrate a third-party service into your use of our products.
-For example, we may allow you, at your option, to connect your Gmail account to your HEY account so that you can use HEY to receive and respond to your Gmail email.
-Email that you receive and respond to through HEY from your Gmail address will be stored by both HEY and Google and will be available to you from your Gmail account as well as your HEY account.
+For example, we may allow you, at your option, to connect your Gmail account to your Nerds With Keyboards account so that you can use Nerds With Keyboards to receive and respond to your Gmail email.
+Email that you receive and respond to through Nerds With Keyboards from your Gmail address will be stored by both Nerds With Keyboards and Google and will be available to you from your Gmail account as well as your Nerds With Keyboards account.

-No 37signals human looks at your content except for limited purposes with your express permission, for example, if an error occurs that stops an automated process from working and requires manual intervention to fix.
+No Nerds With Keyboards human looks at your content except for limited purposes with your express permission, for example, if an error occurs that stops an automated process from working and requires manual intervention to fix.
 These are rare cases, and when they happen, we look for root cause solutions as much as possible to avoid them recurring.
 We may also access your data if required in order to respond to legal process (see “When required under applicable law” below).

-**To exclude you from seeing our ads.** Where permissible by law and if you have a Basecamp account, we may share a one-way hash of your email address with ad companies to exclude you from seeing our ads.
+**To exclude you from seeing our ads.** Where permissible by law and if you have a Nerds With Keyboards account, we may share a one-way hash of your email address with ad companies to exclude you from seeing our ads.

 **To help you troubleshoot or squash a software bug, with your permission.** If at any point we need to access your content to help you with a support case, we will ask for your consent before proceeding.